-This is where the crux of your learning and training comes into play.
+This is where the crux of your learning, training, and journey as a licensed real estate agent in California comes into play.
 All states require that you take pre-license education courses from a certified institution before you can take a real estate license exam.
 Whether you get your California real estate license online or in person, the pre-license courses are required.
 The hour requirements vary between states, but California is one of the more comprehensive states, requiring 135 hours of pre-licensing course instruction.
 This involves the completion of three college-level courses (45 hours each).

-Furthermore, if you successfully completed the eight statutory college-level courses required to take the broker exam and license, you can take the real estate license exam without needing further proof of pre-license education.
+Furthermore, if you successfully completed the eight statutory college-level real estate coursework required to take the broker exam and license, you can take the real estate license exam without needing further proof of pre-license education.